GrammaTech/ddisasm/README.md

 :   Skip additional analyses to compute more precise function boundaries.

 `-j [ --threads ]`
 :   Number of cores to use.
-It is set to the number of cores in the machine by default.

 `-I [ --interpreter ] arg`
 :   Execute the Souffle interpreter with the specified source file.